St. Adalbert Parish, South Bend: History

 The next Pastor was Rev. John W Osadnik led the parish beginning on February 7, 1920.
 His forte was being responsible for so many souls and he concerned himself at all times with making them conscious of daily progress in Christian virtue.
 Bernice Klug became the first parish organist in 1920.
 Rev Osadnik decided soon after he became pastor that the Church School building was inadequate as a church and school.
 Therefore, a parish meeting was held in 1923 to discuss the renovation of the original building for a school and the erection of a new church.
 The official laying and dedication of the cornerstone for the new church took place on July 29, 1923.
 Due to lack of funds, the work began but proceeded slowly.
 This was but another example of the continued struggle of the parishioners spurred on by a fervent pastor.
 The new church, considered the largest and most beautiful in the Diocese was completed in spring of 1926 at a cost of $23,000 and was blessed by Bishop John F. Noll.
 It originally was built to be the diocese's cathedral, but a new building was then designated, in what was considered a slight to the polish community.
 Rev. Aloysius Jarka and Rev. John Biernacki served as assistants at that time.
 In May 1931, a temporary parish hall was erected because the depression caused deep financial stress.
 The Parish celebrated its Silver Jubilee on Sunday, October 20, 1935.
 Now a Monsignor, Rev. Osadnik retired on January 23, 1940.
 He was followed by Rev. Aloysius Jarka appointed by Bishop Noll.
-Due to illness Rev. Jarka's pastorship was short and he passed on September 20, 1943.
+Due to illness Rev. Jarka's pastorship was short and he died September 20, 1943.
 Another memorable event took place during this era as Rev. Louis Ratajczak became the first parishioner to be ordained on May 26, 1923, by Bishop Aldering.
 Other assistants serving the growing congregation included Rev. Anthony Nadolny, Rev. Michael A. Petzold, Rev. Augustine S. Kondziela, Rev. Wenceslaus A. Karp, Rev. Michael Urbanski, Rev. Leon Pisula, Rev. John Moskal and Rev. Joseph Zielinski.
 New ordinations of parishioners continued in 1931 with Rev. Clement Ewald, Rev. Casimir Moskwinski and Rev. Louis Jeziorski being ordained priests.